Chart Color Schemes

 Blackheath - Megalong Valley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Blackheath-Megalong Valley's population is 5,886 as of November 2025, based on AreaSearch's analysis.
-This shows an increase of 122 people since the 2021 Census, which reported a population of 5,764.
-The change is inferred from ABS data: an estimated resident population of 5,830 in June 2024 and 45 validated new addresses since the Census date.
-This results in a density ratio of 42 persons per square kilometer.
-Blackheath-Megalong Valley's growth rate of 2.1% since the 2021 census exceeded the SA3 area's 1.2%, indicating it as a growth leader in the region.
-Overseas migration was the primary driver of population gains during recent periods.
+Blackheath-Megalong Valley's population is 5,886 as of November 2025.
+This figure shows a growth of 122 people since the 2021 Census, which reported a population of 5,764.
+The increase is inferred from ABS' estimated resident population of 5,830 in June 2024 and an additional 45 validated new addresses since the Census date.
+This results in a population density of 42 persons per square kilometer.
+The area's growth rate of 2.1% since the 2021 census exceeded the SA3 area's 1.2%, positioning it as a growth leader in the region.
+Overseas migration was the primary driver of this population growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with the area expected to expand by 46 persons to 2041 based on latest numbers, reflecting a decline of 0.2% over 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest lower quartile growth nationally, with the area expected to expand by 46 persons to 2041 based on latest annual ERP population numbers, reflecting a decline of 0.2% over the 17-year period.

 Frequently Asked Questions - Population